Gifted and Talented Development

 Check out more district GTD information at http://www.district196.org/academics/gt

-- Communicate with GT students, their parents, administrators and teachers about GT topics;
+- Communicate with GT students, their parents, administrators and teachers/staff about GTD topics;

-- Advocate for GT students to meet their academic, organizational and emotional needs;
+- Advocate for GTD students to meet their academic, organizational and social emotional needs;

 - Form relationships with GT students and encourage participation in appropriate opportunities;

-- Promote rigorous curriculum that exceeds the national, state and district standards; support content area teachers in offering differentiated curriculum;
+- Promote rigorous curriculum that exceeds the national, state and district standards; support content area teachers in offering challenging curriculum;

 - Coordinate a variety of enrichments, academic clubs and competitions, and

-- Provide a smooth transition between elementary and middle school GT programming.
+- Provide a smooth transition between elementary and middle school GTD programming.